Why Is My Dump Cake Still Powdery?

 What Is a Dump Cake?

-A dump cake is a type of dessert where the ingredients are literally “dumped” into a baking dish, mixed, and baked to create a simple, yet scrumptious treat.
-Typically, dump cakes consist of fruit, cake mix, butter, and sometimes nuts or spices.
+A dump cake is a dessert where the ingredients are “dumped” into a baking dish, mixed, and baked to create a simple yet scrumptious treat.
+Dump cakes usually include fruit, cake mix, butter, and occasionally nuts or spices.
 The beauty of a dump cake lies in its convenience—it requires minimal preparation and only a few ingredients, yet the result is a cake-like dessert with a crisp, golden top and moist layers beneath.

 Dump cakes have skyrocketed in popularity because of their ease of preparation and versatility.
-With just a few ingredients and minimal effort, you can create a delicious dessert that pleases everyone.
+You can create a delicious dessert that pleases everyone with few ingredients and minimal effort.
 Curious about flavor customization?
 Read about What Does Pumpkin Cake Taste Like for more inspiration.

 Common Problems with Dump Cakes

-While dump cakes are easy to make, they’re not without their potential pitfalls.
+While dump cakes are easy to make, they have potential pitfalls.
 The most common problems people face include:

 A freshly baked dump cake with a powdery surface in a white baking dish, placed on a rustic wooden countertop surrounded by baking tools and ingredients, including butter and sugar.